Two years ago we had a rare family outing at the Dallas Museum of Art

 dozen of pictures later my weekend was over but thanks to Google Photos

 I stumbled upon those pictures again.
-Suddenly, I realized that
+Suddenly, I realized that the two particular paintings illustrate one of the most

-important framework in big data - MapReduce.
+important frameworks in big data - MapReduce.

 There